ganduspl/SPFScanner/README.md

 ## 📜 License

-feel free to use and modify this script for educational purposes!
+Feel free to use and modify this script for educational purposes :D

 ---